 And the ceremony!
 Can you imagine being there?

-The Nobel Museum is a smaller museum, so it can become quite crowded by midday (great motivation to arrive earlier/in the morning hours).
+The Nobel Museum is a smaller museum, so it can become quite crowded by midday (great motivation to arrive earlier/in the morning).

-The Bistro Nobel sold a few gluten-free treats, but this eatery was one of the few in Stockholm that didn’t sell veg food, so it’s wise to eat before arriving.
+The Bistro Nobel had a few gluten-free treats for sale.
+However, this was one of the few eateries in Stockholm that didn’t sell veg food, so it’s wise to eat before arriving.

 The bathrooms (toalett) were private and clean.
 There’s also a large private family/handicapped toalett.